The Most Expensive Banksy Artworks Sold at Auctions

-With the highest estimated price set at $350,000, and the hammer price of mind-boggling $1,700,000, Keep it Spotless is an absolute winner of this list.
+With the highest estimated price set at $350,000 and the hammer price of mind-boggling $1,700,000, Keep it Spotless is the silver medalist of this list.

-Auctioned on February 14, 2008 during the Sotheby’s Charity auction in New York, amount of money paid for this piece of urban art caught everyone by surprise, making it the most expensive Banksy ever sold.
+Auctioned on February 14th, 2008, during the Sotheby’s Charity auction in New York, the amount of money paid for this piece of urban art caught everyone by surprise, making it the most expensive Banksy ever sold.

 Executed in spray paint and household gloss on canvas Banksy’s Keep it Spotless, created in 2007, was originally Damien Hirst painting which was defaced by Banksy.